On Realistic Target Coverage by Autonomous Drones: Extensions and Open Problems

 Availability of a limited number of mobile cameras is to be expected in most scenarios.
-We propose a 2-phase algorithm that first solves {\ProblemNameAcro} and suggests $M^\ast \geq M$ cameras.
-The second step is to solve an instance of multiple Traveling Salesman Problem (\verb|mTSP|) where mobile cameras try to visit all picked coverage positions through the shortest routes \cite{bektas2006multiple}.
+We propose a 2-phase algorithm that first solves {\ProblemNameAcro} and suggests a minimal number of camera configurations.
+The second phase is to solve an instance of the Multiple Traveling Salesmen Problem (\verb|mTSP|) where mobile cameras try to visit all the identified locations and take the required shots through the most efficient (e.g., shortest) trajectories \cite{bektas2006multiple}.
 While this does not guarantee optimal coverage, it provides a nice extension for the proposed model to handle a common scenario.
 Solving the actual problem requires an extended formulation that captures both \verb|SET-COVER| and \verb|TSP|, which we consider as a future research direction in improving the current model.
 A closely related problem was studied in \cite{wang2007metric}.